ringcentral/ringcentral-api-docs/docs/voice/call-session-notifications.md

 ## Summary

-Call Session Notifications are detailed telephony event notifications that capture raw data of all the activity going on in a call session, including the details of the parties involved in the call.
+Telephony Session Notifications are detailed telephony event notifications that capture raw data of all the activity going on in a call session, including the details of the parties involved in the call.
 Developers can use this information to build a customized call analytics dashboard, custom call routing applications, call monitoring applications, and other applications that need detailed call session data.
-The Call Session Notifications also provides the detail call elements like telephonySessionId and id(party id) required to control an active call.
+The Telephony Session Notifications also provides the detail call elements like telephonySessionId and id(party id) required to control an active call.

 ## FAQ

-1.Does the Call Session Notification emit the events in the same sequence as seen by the sequence number?
+- Does the Telephony Session Notification emit the events in the same sequence as seen by the sequence number?</h6>

       It might be the case that sometimes later sequence numbers are emitted first for example an event with a sequence number of 5 can be received before sequence 2 or 3, this can happen due to delay or differences in timing by the Webhook or PubNub event delivery services.

-2.Can the Call Session Notification be used to subscribe for specific extensions?
+- Can the Telephony Session Notification be used to subscribe for specific extensions?

-Yes Call Session Notification can be used to subscribe at an Extension or at an Account Level.
+     Yes Telephony Session Notification can be used to subscribe at an Extension or at an Account Level.

-3.What App permission is needed to access Call Session Notification?
+- What App permission is needed to access Telephony Session Notification?

     CallControl permission is needed.

-!!! note "Current limitations of Call Session Notifications."
+!!! note "Current limitations of Telephony Session Notifications."
     In our initial implementation notification won't be delivered in the following scenarios:

     * if a party doesn't belong to subscriber account/extension (another RC account, PSTN, intermediate parties, etc).